One person killed and 2 wounded in shooting inside a church in Aurora, Colorado, police say - KTVZ

 A woman was killed and two men were injured in a shooting at a church Friday night in Aurora, Colorado, police said.

-The shooting occurred at the Iglesia Faro De Luz Church at around 8 p.m. local time, according to tweets from Aurora Police.
+The shooting occurred at the Iglesia Faro De Luz Church at around 8 p.m. local time, according to tweets from the Aurora Police Department.
+Numerous people were inside the church at the time, a police spokesperson said.

 Two adult men have been taken to a hospital with gunshot injuries, and they are expected to survive, police said.
 A woman died on the scene.

-“We are still trying to determine what led up to the shooting and identity (of) the suspect,” police said in a tweet.
+The suspect fled before officers arrived, and police said they are working on identifying the shooter.

-The suspect fled before officers arrived at the scene, according to police.
+There is “some sort of a relationship” between the suspect and one of the victims, the police spokesperson said, adding that they are not disclosing additional details at this time.

 CNN has reached out to Iglesia Faro De Luz Church.